[vc_row][vc_column][vc_column_text]Want to know something that will piss you off?

-Women end up with a SHIT-TON less money than men when they retire–around 50% less.
+Women end up with a SHIT TON less money than men when they retire–anywhere between 35% and 50% less.
 We’re often told that it’s because women save less.
 Turns out, that’s not true.

 In fact, women save more, as a percentage of our salaries, than our male counterparts.
 Read that again: women are doing MORE than men but ending with LESS.
-(Don’t raise your hand if you’re not surprised.)
+(Shocked.
+I’m just shocked.)
 One study, done by Vanguard, shows that women of all ages who participate in voluntary plans put 6% more money towards retirement than men.
 Suspiciously, men end up with a much higher dollar figure in their accounts than women.

 So what gives?
 The real culprit here?
 Women earn less than men.
 A lower salary means a lower absolute dollar figure going into the 401(k), even if she’s committing a higher percentage of her earnings.

 Women earn 78-80 cents on the man’s dollar says the Census Bureau’s calculations over the last few years, and this statistic is significantly worse for women of color.
 In the study by Vanguard, the median wage gap is even shiestier: Men earned, on average, 33% more than women (that’s 75 cents on the dollar).
 If you’re curious, Vanguard looked at 585,000 participants across 380 different workplaces.
 So if you don’t believe in the wage gap, you can go ahead and shampoo my crotch.